Nonperturbative Resummation of Divergent Time-Local Generators: Complete Dynamical Map for the SBM

 Together they give the weak--coupling spin--boson dynamical map at zero temperature \begin{empheq}[box=\fbox]{equation} \Phi(t)= \Phi_{\mathrm{GAD}}(t) + e^{-J_\Delta t/4}X(t)\,\mathcal T + \frac{|C(t)|}{2\Delta^2}\,\mathcal P_{\mathrm{coh}} . \end{empheq}

 Equation~\eqref{Eq:MainMap} is valid to leading order in $\lambda^2$.
 In particular, exponential decay rates are retained in resummed form, but their prefactors are evaluated at leading order, which depend on the matrix element, while all nonexponential contributions are included at $O(\lambda^2)$.
+At short times, the map can be computed more accurately by directly integrating Eq.~\eqref{Eq:Cdot}.
+At late times, however, the present approach yields the leading asymptotic behavior in closed analytic form, avoiding the loss of numerical accuracy that accompanies the extraction of exponentially small long-time contributions.

 $\Phi_{\mathrm{GAD}}(t)$ is the generalized amplitude--damping channel with relaxation parameter

 and excitation probability

 The operator $\mathcal T(\rho)=\rho^{\mathsf T}$ exchanges the coherence components $\rho_{12}\leftrightarrow\rho_{21}$ and generates a real, anisotropic nonsecular correction.